 - If the purpose of the move with the child is to interfere with parenting time already ordered to the other parent, the court will not allow relocation with the child.
 (Minnesota Statutes, Section 518.175, Subdivision 3).

-- When the other parent is against the child moving, the court will determine whether relocation should be allowed based on what’s best for the child.
+- When one parent is against the move, the Court will determine whether relocation should be allowed based on what’s best for the child.

 - When determining whether the parent can relocate to another state with the child, the court will consider the following: (see below infographic)